-Sach Pass connects the Chamba Velley of Himanchal Pradesh to the Pangi Valley and during its construction terrorist tried to stop the construction.
+Sach Pass connects the Chamba Valley of Himachal Pradesh to the Pangi Valley and during its construction terrorists tried to stop the construction.
 Sach Pass is accessible for only five months in a year (June to October) and heavy snowfall in the region prevents people from traversing this pass.
-I have already made my mind to cross this pass with my bike and all I was waiting was an opportunity.
-Since my Leh-Laddkah trip was scheduled to start from Jammu, we all had to transport our bike to Jammu.
+I have already made my mind cross this pass with my bike and all I was waiting for was an opportunity.
+Since my Leh-Ladakh trip was scheduled to start from Jammu, we all had to transport our bike to Jammu.
 I went a step ahead and planned to get my bike to Jammu via riding from Delhi.
 So, I decided to start my journey from Delhi, cross Sach Pass and then park my bike in Jammu.
-This served two purposes, one my bike will be in Jammu for my trip and two I will be able to visit the Sach Pass that I always wanted.
-In this article, I will be sharing my bike trip to Sach Pass, the route I followed to reach Pass, condition of roads while travelling to Sach Pass, mobile connectivity and various other do’s and don’ts while planning trip to Sach Pass.
+This served two purposes, one, my bike will be in Jammu for my trip and two I will be able to visit the Sach Pass I always wanted.
+In this article, I will be sharing my bike trip to Sach Pass, the route I followed to reach Pass, the condition of roads while traveling to Sach Pass, mobile connectivity and various other do’s and don’ts while planning a trip to Sach Pass.
 I hope my article will be helpful to other riders planning to visit Sach Pass.
-In you have any question or doubt do let me know via comments and I will be glad to help you out.
+If you have any questions or doubt do let me know via comments and I will be glad to help you out.

 Why Trip to Sach Pass is better than any other Mountain Pass in India